AryanSarafDev/CertiFy/README.md

 ### As anyone

-- You can verify any certificate by entering its student email, org email, cert hash, and tx hash in a form.
+- You can verify any certificate by entering its student email, org email and cert hash, in a form.
 - You can see if the certificate is valid or not based on the result of verifying its hashes on both Supabase and blockchain.

 ## License